lingsin5234/MyTutorials/markdowns/temperature_layer_on_map.md

 ------

 ### Gradient
-Generate a gradient based on the points.
-This would be data-driven gradient created as a canvas.
+Generate a colour gradient based on the points.
+This would be a data-driven gradient created as a canvas.
 Then add this canvas to the map so that it is overlayed on top of it.
-It may not be as clear as what a raster file can provide, however, is more processing-friendly.
-This method is a bit of a compromise of data visualization precision and performance.
+It may not be as fine-grained as what a raster file can provide, however, is more processing-friendly.
+This method is a bit of a compromise between data visualization precision and performance.

 Using the GitHub repo: [2D Gradient](https://github.com/dismedia/gradient2d), which calculates and displays gradient on front-end, the canvas generated can be applied to the map.

 Dividing the problem into parts: start with some points and generate the gradient between them, then, overlay the canvas on a map and adjust for zoom-ability.
-Sounds easy?

 References: